ericjets/ToDoList/README.md

 What does it do?

-- It allows a user to track the list of tasks they would like to keep track of
+- Gives the user the ability to list out their tasks
-- Once a task is completed, the user can go back and mark it as such.
-Giving the user the visual reward of marking something off.
+- The user can group together tasks by their own choosing
-- The user is also able to completely reset their list of tasks so that they can start a new list with all new tasks.
+- Mark tasks as completed, edit/remove tasks, create multiple lists

 Technology Used?